GridinSoft Threat Intelligence

 Detection

-GridinSoft identifies the sample as PUP.Ask.
+GridinSoft identifies the sample as PUP.Ask, part of the PUP threat category.

 Timeline